 William Ndangana was one of the commanders of the Zimbabwe African National Liberation Army (ZANLA) during the Second Chimurenga.
-He was a senior member of the Zimbabwe African National Union Patriotic Front (ZANU PF), the leader of the Crocodile Gang which staged sabotage activities in 1964.
-During the post independence era, he was appointed as the Deputy Minister of Defence and the leader of the Zimbabwe People's Militia, which was a para-military sect which was a security mechanism meant to gather information as well as quelling the perceived threat exposed by the so called dissidents.
+He was a senior member of the Zimbabwe African National Union Patriotic Front (Zanu PF), the leader of the Crocodile Gang which staged sabotage activities in 1964. he was elected to the House of Assembly in 1980.
+During the post independence era, he was appointed as the Deputy Minister of Defence and the leader of the Zimbabwe People's Militia, which was a para-military group which was a security mechanism meant to gather information as well as quelling the perceived threat exposed by the so called dissidents.

 Ndangana joined ZANU PF whilst he was in Zambia.
 He was the Deputy Secretary of the ZANU PF's Youth League in Zambia.
 He is credited for assembling the Crocodile Gang whilst in Zambia.
 He received 'basic' military training in Tanzania for six months to undertake acts of sabotage under the banner of the Crocodile Gang.

 When the gang was disbanded in 1964, he escaped to Zambia after being aided financially by Ndabaningi Sithole's wife.
 He went for further military training in China.
 After successfully completing his training, he became a military instructor.
 He was deployed at Intumbi Reefs Camp in Tanzania.